What Happened to JJ in 'Outer Banks' Season 4: Breaking Down Who Killed Him and Actor Rudy Pankow's Departure

 Fans have also speculated that Pankow's longtime girlfriend, Elaine Siemek, may have also contributed to his departure.
 Pankow and Siemek met on the set of Outer Banks season 1 when Siemek worked as an assistant on the crew.
 They went public with their relationship in 2021.

-Whatever the reason, Pankow has hinted in interviews that he is prepared for the future beyond Outer Banks.
+Whatever the reason, Pankow has hinted in interviews that he has prepared for the future beyond Outer Banks.
 Speaking with Backstage in August 2024 ahead of his starring role in Romeo and Juliet at the American Repertory Theater, Pankow said of his time on the Netflix hit, "I’m so thankful to be in this position… to be working on this craft with these characters.
 But I know that’s not going to last forever.
 I’m capable of trusting that it’s gonna be OK no matter how busy I am, or how not busy I am."

 Quinci is a Culture Writer who covers all aspects of pop culture, including TV, movies, music, books, and theater.
 She contributes interviews with talent, as well as SEO content, features, and trend stories.
 She fell in love with storytelling at a young age, and eventually discovered her love for cultural criticism and amplifying awareness for underrepresented storytellers across the arts.
 She previously served as a weekend editor for Harper’s Bazaar, where she covered breaking news and live events for the brand’s website, and helped run the brand’s social media platforms, including Instagram, Facebook, and Twitter.
 Her freelance writing has also appeared in outlets including HuffPost, The A.V.
 Club, Elle, Vulture, Salon, Teen Vogue, and others.
 Quinci earned her degree in English and Psychology from The University of New Mexico.
 She was a 2021 Eugene O’Neill Critics Institute fellow, and she is a member of the Television Critics Association.
 She is currently based in her hometown of Los Angeles.
 When she isn't writing or checking Twitter way too often, you can find her studying Korean while watching the latest K-drama, recommending her favorite shows and films to family and friends, or giving a concert performance while sitting in L.A. traffic.